-1.5.3 Various factors may result in a subfund being temporarily unable to comply with the aforementioned investment limits.
+1.5.3 Various factors may result in the investment fund being temporarily unable to comply with the aforementioned investment limits.
 Negative tax consequences may ensue from such temporary non-compliance.
-Please contact your tax adviser for information on the tax impact of an investment in units of the subfunds specified in section 1.5 pursuant to the German Investment Tax Act.
+Please contact your tax adviser for information on the tax impact of an investment in units of the investment fund pursuant to the German Investment Tax Act.